Star Wars: The Force Unleashed: Expansion

-Two weeks after the game's release, LucasArts announced development on two downloadable expansion packs for the PlayStation 3 and Xbox 360 versions of the game.
+Two weeks after the game's release, LucasArts announced development on two downloadable expansion packs for the game's PS3 and Xbox 360 versions.
 The first expansion added "skins" that allow the player's character to appear as Star Wars figures other than Starkiller, such as Obi-Wan Kenobi, Anakin Skywalker, Qui-Gon Jinn, Jango Fett, C-3PO, Luke Skywalker, Darth Maul, Darth Sion, Mace Windu, Plo Koon, Kit Fisto and Ki-Adi-Mundi.
-The skins chosen to be part of the expansion were based in part on fans' feedback.
-The second expansion pack added a new mission that expands on Starkiller's background.
+The skins chosen to be part of the expansion were based in part on fans' feedback, and many skins of such prior Star Wars characters were also implemented as cheat codes for the Wii, PlayStation 2 and PlayStation Portable versions of the game with no additional downloads required.
+The second expansion pack added a new mission expanding Starkiller's background.
 Although a moment in the game's main story was considered as a "jumping off point" for the expansion, LucasArts decided instead to make the new mission instantly accessible to players.
 The mission's location — the Jedi Temple on Coruscant — appears in the Wii, PlayStation 2 and PlayStation Portable versions of The Force Unleashed, but was cut during planning from the PS3 and Xbox 360 platforms.

 The Tatooine Downloadable Content, released August 27, 2009, is the first of two expansions that occur in an "Infinities" storyline, an alternate history in which Starkiller kills Vader and becomes Palpatine's assassin.
 The second Infinities expansion, which takes place on Hoth, was originally only available as part of the Ultimate Sith Edition, which also includes all previous downloadable content.
 However, the Hoth expansion was later made available for download on the PlayStation Network and Xbox Live.

 Reception

 1.738 million unit sales of The Force Unleashed across all platforms made it the third best-selling game globally in the third quarter of 2008; as of July 2009, it had sold six million copies.
 The Force Unleashed was both the fastest-selling Star Wars game and LucasArts' fastest-selling game.
 The Force Unleashed won a Writers Guild of America award for Best Video Game Writing.
+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded The Force Unleashed with "Outstanding Achievement in Adapted Story".